LiaTemplates/Rextester/README.md

 2. the number code for the compiler, which can also be defined via `@C`, `@Java`, etc.
 3. show debug information (these are some stats) and the default is false
-4. additonal input, that is passed to stdout while running a program
+4. additional input, that is passed to `stdout` while running a program
-5. additonal compile-time arguments
+5. additional compile-time arguments
 6. a JavaScript function to be used for parsing the errors and warnings

 ````html